 By default, TiDB implements the optimistic transaction mode, where the transaction commit might fail because of transaction conflicts.
 To make sure that the commit succeeds, you need to modify the application and add an automatic retry mechanism.
 You can avoid this issue by using the pessimistic transaction mode of TiDB.

 Pessimistic transactions in TiDB behave similarly to those in MySQL.
-See the minor differences in Known restrictions.
+See the minor differences in Difference with MySQL InnoDB.

 When you perform the